mip-master/learning_mip/README.md

     burning your time with unnecessary optimization theory.

 ## Are you ready?!
 It’s time to see practical examples of how to model and solve optimization problems.
 We will catch up with the theory as we move along.
 I’m sure that the whole experience will be much more enjoyable this way, opposed to waging though abstract theory first and only then doing the fun stuff.

-## Meet Mr. Mip
-Mr. Mip is our role model for learning and applying the MIP technology.
-He’s a consultant who is expert in using mathematical optimization programming for solving decision-making problems.
-You will learn by observing Mr. Mip in action in each one of the use cases.

-To take the most from this experience, you should focus on understanding how Mr. Mip thinks.
-He’s very systematic, so it will be easy to recognize his thinking pattern.